raulds-fmtx/FEA-Project/README.md

 ## Usage

-To use this program, execute `__main__.py` in an environment with an Anaconda3 enabled interpreter.
-For the main function set the parameters as the desired input and output file names.
+To use this program, execute the command `python -m FEA_Project input_file.csv output_file.csv` in an environment with an Anaconda3 enabled interpreter.

 ## Packages